jh3y/tyto/README.md

 ###what's been happening.
 * __11/12/13__: Posted to HN, really great and very appreciated feedback from a large group of people.
-* __11-22/12/13__: Been really busy and ill but been able to reply here and there to issues when I can.
-* __22/12/13__: After a congested couple of weeks, finally have sat down and taken notes from the HN discussion in order to compile a nice little issues list of what needs doing.
-The summary can be seen [here](https://github.com/jh3y/tyto/blob/master/docs/HNnotes.md)
-* __12/02/14__: Wahey!
-Happy NY and finally after some time working on other little things I'm getting under way picking up issues again.
 * __14/02/14__: V1.1.0 released with plenty of new features that were raised in the first showing.
 * __16/02/14__: V1.2.0 new release with jQuery UI implementation for sorting columns and items.